What is an Allied Health Profession?

 Some of our programs require a certain number of observation hours with an Allied Health Professional as part of their admissions process.
 These experiences give a prospective student a glimpse of the profession and access to health care professionals that can answer career specific questions.

 If you have questions about our programs or course offerings, please feel free to contact us and talk to one of our advisors.
 We encourage all prospective students to review our complete program information available on our website and our marketing brochures before contacting us with questions.
 Reviewing our program information may answer a lot of the questions you may have or create new ones you didn't think of initially.
-Advising appointments are available by contacting your program of choice.
+Advising appointments are available through our Office of Recruitment.

 Have a general question?
 Email us: firstname.lastname@example.org